 Winter walks at Bodiam Castle

-During the winter when the days are shorter and the winds more keen, Bodiam Castle is a peaceful place to visit and you can enjoy the castle in all its winter glory.
+During the winter when the days are shorter and the winds more keen, Bodiam Castle is a peaceful place to visit and you can enjoy the castle and its grounds, in all its winter glory.

 Of course, if it snows then the castle is transformed into a winter wonderland and becomes a magical place with the light from the snow bringing the castle alive.
-If it's really cold you might even see the moat freeze over and you can watch our ducks struggling on the ice.
-You can trace their footprints in the snow but you'll have no trouble in spotting them as they love to great our visitors with a quacking chorus.
+If it's really cold you might even see the moat freeze over and you can watch our ducks leaving a trace of their footprints in the snow.

 Our Wharf tea-room will be serving a range of festive treats throughout the season.
 Stop by and relax with a delicious mince pie, or warm up after a winter walk with a tasty mug of hot chocolate sprinkled with marshmallows.